Skip to main content

 • Aligning identified problems with the company’s OKRs and defining high-level success metrics

-• Starting to plan the project and timeline with the PM and relevant stakeholders
+• Planning the project and timeline with the PM and relevant stakeholders

-Let’s recap: At this point, we have a clearly defined set of problems.
-I sit down with my PM and relevant stakeholders to validate what problem and what outcomes to aim for.
-We finalized the problem statement: a description of the problem, backed up with evidence that details how big it is and why it’s important.
+Recap: At this point, we have a clearly defined set of problems.
+I sit down with the PM and stakeholders to validate the problem and the desired outcomes.
+We finalize a problem statement backed by evidence that details the significance and impact of the problem.

-The research done so far and our decisions are documented in a Confluence page that serves as a background when kicking off the design project.
+The research and decisions are documented in a Confluence page, serving as the foundation when kicking off the design project.

 Second Diamond: Designing the right solution